 In Europe, the majority of cars on the road have a manual transmission.
 You’ll often have to pay a fee to rent a vehicle with an automatic transmission if you can’t drive stick.
 Roads in Europe are often much smaller than those in the United States, which has led to Europeans favoring smaller cars.
-If you want a larger car, or a luxury vehicle, be prepared to pay significantly more than the standard rate.
+If you want a larger car, or a luxury vehicle, get ready to pay significantly more than the standard rate.

 If you’re under the age of 25, you’ll have to contend with additional fees and regulations.
 In some European countries, you might not be able to rent a car unless you’re 25 or older.
 Conversely, there’s also a legal limit for a driver’s age in some countries.
 For instance, you might have trouble renting a car if you’re over the age of 70.

 After you get your insurance and paperwork sorted out, you’re ready to hit the road.
 However, a few key things will be different.
 Be prepared to drive on the left side of the road if you’re visiting the United Kingdom or Ireland.
 The rest of Europe drives on the right side of the road.
 Also, every European country uses kilometers per hour instead of Miles per hour.
-Your car will be configured to display km/h, but it’s easy to fall into old driving habits or misinterpret street signs.
+Your car will display km/h, but it’s easy to fall into old driving habits or misinterpret street signs.

 Make sure to keep your paperwork on your person when driving, especially if you plan on crossing international borders.
 Most countries in the European Union have open borders, but some Eastern-European countries have official border checkpoints that require additional paperwork.